is now available! Read about the new features and fixes from September.

 Use the actions in the editor toolbar to resolve the save conflict.
 You can either Accept your changes and thereby overwriting any changes on disk, or Revert to the version on disk.
 Reverting means that your changes will be lost.

-Note: The file will remain dirty and cannot be saved until you pick one of the two actions to resolve the conflict.
+Note: The file remains dirty and cannot be saved until you pick one of the two actions to resolve the conflict.

 Editing hacks

 Here is a selection of common features for editing code.
-If the keyboard shortcuts aren't comfortable for you, consider installing a keymap extension for your old editor.
+If you're more familiar with the keyboard shortcuts for another editor, consider installing a keymap extension.

 Tip: You can see recommended keymap extensions in the Extensions view by filtering the search to @recommended:keymaps.